willowtreeapps/namegame-cs/README.md

 ## Notes:
 1. This exercise should take no more than 8 hours, please do not spend more than that!
-2. The app needs to support portrait and landscape on all mobile devices, and resizing for UWP.
+2. The app should support portrait and landscape on all mobile devices.
 On Android, we ask that you do this without using the manifest flag android:configChanges.
 Note that we're curious how you might go about solving for destroyed activities and fragments.
+3. While you are only expected to build one platform, we are looking for you to implement it in such a way that would make sharing logic between platforms easy.

 When reviewing your project, we will be focusing on the following areas:
 * Code architecture